 Drink 1 cup of organic ashwaganda tea before bed.
 If you find that this is not effective enough try supplement with 500mg ashwaganda capsules.
 Look for a standardised extract that is AT LEAST 2.5% Withanolides, although you typically won’t get one higher than 5%.

 - Listen to music

 Weight lifting is proven to increase testosterone

-Numerous studies observed worldwide all share the same consensus; lifting weights and resistance training increases testosterone levels, so much so this has now become a well established scientific fact.
+Numerous studies observed worldwide all share the same consensus; weight lifting, resistance training and super-sets, increases testosterone levels, so much so this has now become a well established scientific fact (11).
 Exercise induced testosterone is hugely effective and as such I’d suggest three weight training sessions a week.